opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     \texttt{orientation} (x,y)= \arctan{\frac{d\texttt{mhi}/dy}{d\texttt{mhi}/dx}}

 In fact,
-:func:`fastArctan` and
+:cpp:func:`fastArctan` and
-:func:`phase` are used so that the computed angle is measured in degrees and covers the full range 0..360.
+:cpp:func:`phase` are used so that the computed angle is measured in degrees and covers the full range 0..360.
 Also, the ``mask`` is filled to indicate pixels where the computed angle is valid.

 .. index:: calcGlobalOrientation

 calcGlobalOrientation
 -------------------------
-.. c:function:: double calcGlobalOrientation( const Mat\& orientation, const Mat\& mask,                              const Mat\& mhi, double timestamp,                              double duration )
+.. cpp:function:: double calcGlobalOrientation( InputArray orientation, InputArray mask, InputArray mhi, double timestamp, double duration )

     Calculates a global motion orientation in a selected region.

-    :param orientation: Motion gradient orientation image calculated by the function  :func:`calcMotionGradient` .
+    :param orientation: Motion gradient orientation image calculated by the function  :cpp:func:`calcMotionGradient` .

     :param mask: Mask image.
-It may be a conjunction of a valid gradient mask, also calculated by  :func:`calcMotionGradient` , and the mask of a region whose direction needs to be calculated.
+It may be a conjunction of a valid gradient mask, also calculated by  :cpp:func:`calcMotionGradient` , and the mask of a region whose direction needs to be calculated.

-    :param mhi: Motion history image calculated by  :func:`updateMotionHistory` .
+    :param mhi: Motion history image calculated by  :cpp:func:`updateMotionHistory` .

-    :param timestamp: Timestamp passed to  :func:`updateMotionHistory` .
+    :param timestamp: Timestamp passed to  :cpp:func:`updateMotionHistory` .

-    :param duration: Maximum duration of a motion track in milliseconds, passed to  :func:`updateMotionHistory` .
+    :param duration: Maximum duration of a motion track in milliseconds, passed to  :cpp:func:`updateMotionHistory` .

 The function calculates an average motion direction in the selected region and returns the angle between